James Madison High School (Fairfax County, Virginia): Crew

+Extracurricular activities

 Marching Band and Concert Band

-The James Madison High School "Pride of Vienna" Marching Band has won three consecutive Virginia state championships in 2018, 2019 and 2021 as well as the Bands of America mid-Atlantic regional in 2019.
-They also attended the 2019 Bands of America Grand National Championships, where they achieved second place in class 3A, placing them at 29th overall in the semifinals.
+The James Madison High School "Pride of Vienna" Marching Band, under the direction of Michael Hackbarth, won three consecutive Virginia state championships in 2018, 2019 and 2021 as well as being a 4 time Virginia class 5A state champion.
+They placed 1st at the Bands of America mid-Atlantic regional in 2019 and also attended the 2019 Bands of America Grand National Championships, where they achieved second place in class 3A, placing them at 29th overall in the semifinals.

 The school is one of the five schools to have earned the Sudler Flag twice.
 In the 2022 VBODA (Virginia Band & Orchestra Association) assessment, the school's symphonic band achieved perfect grades for grade 4, with its wind symphony achieving the same in grade 6, making it the highest achieving band in the district.

 Newspaper

-Madison's resident newspaper is The Hawk Talk, run by students and advised by Lauren Arvis.
-Their Editor-in-Chiefs for the 2022-23 school year are Connor Foote, Cate Langhorn, Aidan Rundell, and Mallory Vaudo.
+Madison's resident newspaper is The Hawk Talk, run by students and advised by staff.